-23. Capital Management - Continued
+22. Capital Management - Continued

 The Company manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Company may adjust dividend payment to shareholders, or issue shares, or extend the payment period for the supplier (Investment Advisors) or accelerate receipt from the debtors (Funds which the Company manages).
-The Group's total equity comprises of share capital, share premium and retained earnings which amounted to GBP 33,792,580 as at 31 March 2020 and GBP 39,561,814 as at 31 March 2019.

-24. Immediate and Ultimate Holding Company
+23. Immediate and Ultimate Holding Company

 The Group's immediate holding company is UTI Asset Management Company Limited, a Company incorporated in Mumbai, India.
-The shareholders of the immediate holding company are State Bank of India, Bank of Baroda, Life Insurance Corporation of India, Punjab National Bank, each with 18.24% holding and T Rowe Price International Ltd (26%).
+The shareholders of the immediate holding company as on 31sT March 2021 are State Bank of India (9.99%), Bank of Baroda (9.99%), Life Insurance Corporation of India (9.99%), Punjab National Bank (15.24%), and T Rowe Price International Ltd (23%).
 Neither the entity owners nor any other have the power to amend the financial statements after its issuance.

-25. Other Matters
+24. Other Matters

-SEBI has issued show cause notices dated (i) June 26, 2019 under the SEBI Act ("First SCN"); (ii) September 13, 2019 under the Securities and Exchange Board of India (Procedure for Holding Inquiry and Imposing Penalties) Rules, 1995 ("Inquiry Rules SCN"); and (iii) September 13, 2019 under the SEBI Intermediaries Regulations ("Intermediaries Regulations SCN"), and together with the First SCN and the Inquiry Rules SCN, the "SCNs"), to India Debt Opportunities Fund ("IDOF"), a fund managed by UTI International Limited, which is registered as a Category II FPI under the SEBI FPI Regulations, in relation to the India Debt Opportunities Fund Scheme ("IDOF Scheme").
+SEBI has issued show cause notices dated (i) June 26, 2019 under the SEBI Act ("First SCN"); (ii) September 13, 2019 under the Securities and Exchange Board of India (Procedure for Holding Inquiry and Imposing Penalties) Rules, 1995 ("Inquiry Rules SCN"); and (iii) September 13, 2019 under the SEBI Intermediaries Regulations ("Intermediaries Regulations SCN"), and together with the First SCN and the Inquiry Rules SCN, the "SCNs"), to India Debt Opportunities Fund ("IDOF"), a fund managed by UTI International Limited, which is registered as a Category II FPI under the SEBI FPI Regulations, in relation to the India Debt Opportunities Fund Scheme ("IDOF").